stronnag/msp_set_rx/README.md

 ### Failsafe test

-If the failsafe mode is commmanded (`-fs`), then no RC data is sent between 40s and 50s.
+If the failsafe mode is commanded (`-fs`), then no RC data is sent between 40s and 50s.
 This will cause the FS to enter failsafe for this period.

 ## Caveats